Dr. Cat will now be offering her services only through Medicine of the Peace Acupuncture & Family Wellness.

 WHAT IS ACUPUNCTURE?

 Acupuncture is the insertion of hair-thin sterile needles into specific areas on the body, known as acupoints, in order to achieve a therapeutic effect.
-These points are located along energy meridians that connect to specific body parts or organs, and each point carries a unique function.
-Acupuncture is an all-natural, non-toxic, safe, effective, and generally pain-free healing modality.
+These points are located along Qi (energy) meridians that connect to specific body parts or organs, and each point carries a unique function.
+Acupuncture is an all-natural, safe, effective, and painless healing modality.

 WHAT IS CHINESE MEDICINE?